 Gillislee could still be the best offensive player on the best team in America, though that's going to depend on other Gators making Florida the best team in America, but he's just not going to get the numbers to be a Heisman contender without that.

 Gillislee's got 548 rushing yards, which is excellent and over 100 yards per game, but well off a 2,000-yard pace, and only good for third in the SEC behind Georgia's Todd Gurley and South Carolina's Marcus Lattimore.
 He should be able to at least keep his current pace for the rest of the season, and especially in November, when Florida gets Missouri, Louisiana, and Jacksonville State at home.
 But he's not a receiving threat, with just two catches for 14 yards on the year, and he's not scoring an unreasonable number of touchdowns as a runner (his seven tie him for 19th nationally).

 Could Gillislee get to New York if Florida ends up 11-1 or 12-0 and he's around 1,400 yards?
 Absolutely.
 But his Heisman chances depend on his team's numbers under W and L more than anything else.

 With wins in the next two weekends, Florida would be 6-0 in the SEC and the only unbeaten in the SEC East.
-The Gators can't formally clinch the division with a win in that game — even if Georgia loses to Kentucky, and South Carolina to LSU, the Gators could get to 6-0 and finish at 6-2 and tied with both teams in the East — but beating Vandy and then beating South Carolina gives the Gators a chance to clinch against Georgia by running their record to 7-0 and handing losses to the only two teams that can tie them at 7-1.
+The Gators can't formally clinch the division with a win in that game — even if Georgia loses to Kentucky, and South Carolina to LSU, the Gators could get to 6-0 and yet still finish at 6-2 and tied with both teams in the East — but beating Vandy and then beating South Carolina would give the Gators a chance to clinch a weekend in the ATL by beating Georgia.

 But Florida has to win at Vandy first.